From Xojo Documentation

 Excluding Project Items From Worker Helpers

 By default, all modules and non-UI classes are copied into your Worker Helper so they can be used.
 However, if any of those classes refers to Desktop commands or features you will get compile errors.
 You can choose to exclude entire project items by listing them in the Project Items to Include property in the Inspector for the Worker.
+Enter one project item per line.
+For nested modules and classes, list each module and class separately on its own line.

 In addition you can use the Compatibility Flags to mark individual methods or properties so that they are not included in the Worker Helper.
 For example, to exclude a method, select the method and click the Advanced tab in its Inspector and turn off the checkboxes next to Console.
 This will prevent the method from being included in the Worker Helper.
-You may find this useful if you have classes or modules that have some methods that use desktop features but you don't want to refactor everything out to separate project items.
+You may find this useful if you have classes or modules that have some methods that use desktop features (for example, FolderItem.ShowOpenFileDialog) but you don't want to refactor everything out to separate project items.

 A variety of things can cause an error, including: